Visit our other Wisconsin Historical Society websites!

 Date: 1917 ca.

-Description: Photographic postcard showing the landing chassis for the Lawson Military Tractor 2 (M.T.2).
+Description: Photographic postcard showing the stern post for the fuselage of the Lawson Military Tractor 2 (M.T.2).

 Description: Looking west from Washington Monument.
 Monument is on the right, with the view down the street on the left.
 A church, two other monuments, and several ot...